SmartBear/readyapi4j/modules/groovy-dsl/Assertions.md

 ##<a name="http-specific"></a> HTTP-specific assertions

-These assertions can be added to both REST and SOAP requests but obviously don't make any sense for other test steps.
+These assertions can be added to both REST and SOAP requests but don't make any sense for test steps that are not HTTP-based.

 ### status